Warehouse Problem with Bounds, Fixed Costs and Complementarity Constraints

+Then, any path corresponding to a feasible point $p\in \Pone$ will have total weight $Obj(Q^*(p))$ where $Obj$ is the objective function of problem (\ref{prob:2}).
+Thus, by Corollary \ref{cor:extP2} and Property 1 and 2 above, a longest path from $V_0$ to a node in $V_T$ in $G_1$ corresponds to an optimal solution of Problem \eqref{prob:2}.

+\textbf{Algorithm 1:} We can therefore solve problem \eqref{prob:2} by finding the longest path from $V_0$ to $V_T$ in $G_1$.
+Note that while constructing the network, we can use Remark \ref{remark1} and construct the sets $V_t$ accordingly.
+Then $|V|\le TS$ and $|A|\le 2TS^2$ and hence \textit{Algorithm 1} runs in time $O(TS^2)$ which is pseudo-polynomial if the bounds are rational.

-\subsection{Extended linear formulation for $\Pone$}
+\subsection{Extended Linear Formulation for $\Ptwo$}

-In this subsection, we provide an extended LP formulation for the polytope $P$ by relating the variables $\xt,\yt,\sst,\wt,\zt$ to the network flow variables of network $G$.
+We next provide an extended LP formulation for the polytope $\Ptwo$ by relating the variables $\xt,\yt,\st,\wt,\zt$ to the network flow variables of network $G_1$.
 Let $\alpha_a$ be the flow variable corresponding to edge $a\in A$.
 For any edge $a\in A$, define $q^x(a)$ to be the value of $\xt$ corresponding to edge $a$ and similarly define $q^y(a)$ to be the value of $\yt$.
-For any node $v\in V$, define $\delta^{in}(v)$ to be the set of edges directed from any node $u$ in to $v$ and define $\delta^{out}(v)$ to be the set of edges directed from $v$ in to any node $u$.
 Then the network flow constraints are,

-Additionally, we can relate the variables $\xt,\yt,\sst,\wt,\zt$ to the network flow variables $\alpha_a$ as follows,
+Additionally, we can relate the variables $\xt,\yt,\st,\wt,\zt$ to the network flow variables $\alpha_a$ as follows,

-Let $P'$ be the polytope defined by the constraints (i)-(x).
-We show that the polytope $P'$ is an extended linear formulation for the polytope $\Pone$ using the following intermediate lemma.
+Let $\Ptwo'$ be the polytope defined by the constraints (i)-(vii).
+We will show that the polytope $\Ptwo'$ is an extended linear formulation for the polytope $\Ptwo$ using the following intermediate lemma.

-\begin{lemma} Let $q'=(\Bar{\alpha},\Bar{x},\Bar{y},\Bar{w},\Bar{z},\Bar{s})$ be an extreme point of $P'$.
+\begin{lemma} Let $q'=(\Bar{\alpha},\Bar{x},\Bar{y},\Bar{w},\Bar{z},\Bar{s})$ be an extreme point of $\Ptwo'$.
 Then, $\Bar{\alpha},\Bar{w}$ and $\Bar{z}$ are integral. \end{lemma}